kernelci/kernelci-project/kernelci.org/content/en/docs/legacy/instances/chromeos/chromeos_changelog.md

 - Fixed broken portage manifest for media-libs/cros-camera-libfs
 - Masked newer chromeos-chrome ebuild version which doesn't have a binpkg, to avoid unnecessarily long build times.
 - Bumped chromeos-installer ebuild as a result of forking the platform2 overlay.
+- Bumped MTK kernel used for jacuzzi, asurada and cherry to 6.6.

 #### platform2:
 - Forked to disable failing installer tpm check, until a fix is  landed for b:291036452.
+- Backported [a fix](https://chromium-review.googlesource.com/c/chromiumos/platform2/+/4894393) for secagentd builds against kernel 6.6.

 #### graphics:
 - Backported patch from R119 to avoid a conflict, still need to keep this patch in R118